Tmiseray/Personal-Portfolio-Enhancement/README.md

 │   └── [profile-picture]
 ```
 ## Contribution
-Contributions to improve the design or add new features are always welcome!
-If you encounter any issues or have suggestions for enhancement, feel free to open a new issue or submit a pull request.
+Contributions, suggestions, or improvements are welcome!
+Feel free to open an issue or submit a pull request if you'd like to enhance the project.